kir-j/kir-j.github.io/index.md

 ## About
 I am a geographer with a strong interest in wildfire as a cultural and environmental process and risk.
-My research interests evolve around social, organisational and policy dimensions of wildfire in Europe.
+My research evolves around social, organisational and policy dimensions of wildfire in Europe.

 I am on the 2025-2026 job market.